 Maintenance Section: (1) M32 ARV (1) M3 Half Track (1) Jeep

-Admin, Mess and Supply Section: (1) 2 ½ Truck with trailer
+Admin, Mess, and Supply Section: (1) 2 ½ Truck with trailer

 Personnel: (5) Officers (112) EM

-The Light Tank Company: 17 M5A1 Light Tanks or Chaffee tanks late in the war, 5 Officers, 35 NCOs and 54 EM
+The Light Tank Company: 17 M5A1 Light Tanks or Chaffee tanks late in the war, 5 Officers, 35 NCOs, and 54 EM

 Now is as good a time as any to talk about the light tank company.
 Early in the war, when the Lee was the main tank, no light tanks were included in the tank battalion TO&E, but they were added by 1943.
-So from 1943 onward, the tank battalion had four combat companies, three of medium tanks and one of lights.
+So from 1943 onward, the tank battalion had four combat companies, three medium tanks, and one of lights.
 There were also light tank battalions that had all light tank companies.

 The light tank company was configured more or less the same way as the medium tank company, three platoons of five tanks, with two HQ platoon tanks.
-They was they were used was very different.
+They were used was very different.
 Even early in the war in North Africa, the light tanks armed with 37mm guns were having trouble.
 When used in the recon role they had to rely on speed alone to get them out of trouble since the gun wasn’t very useful against anything but the lightest of armor.

 They were fast, and they had lots of machine guns, so they could be used, to a degree against soft targets, so they were used for rear security, messenger duty, and screen flanks and scouting.
 They would be useful against infantry without good AT weapons.
 Late in the war when the M24 Chaffee started showing up, these light tank companies really got some teeth, in a very nice little package.
-The M24 had a 75mm gun that was an improved version of the M3 75mm gun, and had a concentric recoil system.
+The M24 had a 75mm gun that was an improved version of the M3 75mm gun and had a concentric recoil system.
 Once they got the new light tank they probably took scouting duties back on to some degree, but even the Chaffee was a light tank, and all sorts of AT weapons knocked them out pretty easily.